Sub-replacement fertility: Attempts to increase the fertility rate

 There have been several historical attempts to increase the fertility rate via natalist policies that attempt to encourage women to have more children.
 Upon the establishment of the Roman Empire, Caesar Augustus introduced legislation designed to increase the birthrate.
 Men aged 20 to 60 and women aged 20 to 50 were legally obliged to marry, and widowed or divorced individuals within the relevant age range were required to remarry.
 Exemptions were granted to those who had already had three children in the case of free-born people and four in the case of freed slaves.
 For political or bureaucratic office, preference was given to those with at least three legitimate children.
 Diminished inheritance rights awaited those who failed to reproduce.

-In modern times, one of the most forceful attempts to increase the TFR occurred in communist Romania between 1967 and 1990.
+In modern times, one of the most forceful attempts to increase the TFR occurred in Communist Romania between 1967 and 1990.
 Communist leader Nicolae Ceaușescu adopted a very aggressive natalist policy that included outlawing abortion and contraception, routine pregnancy tests for women, taxes on childlessness, and legal discrimination against childless people.
 This period was depicted in movies and documentaries (such as 4 Months, 3 Weeks and 2 Days, Children of the Decree).
 These policies increased birth rates during the period of policy implementation, but was followed by a decline due to increased illegal abortion.
-Ceaușescu's policy resulted in over 9,000 women who died due to illegal abortions, large numbers of children put into orphanages by parents who could not cope with raising them, street children in the 1990s (when many orphanages were closed and the children ended on the streets), and overcrowding in homes and schools.
+Ceaușescu's policy resulted in over 9,000 women who died due to illegal abortions, large numbers of children put into orphanages by parents who could not cope with raising them, street children in the 1990s (when many orphanages were closed and the children ended up on the streets), and overcrowding in homes and schools.
 In addition, Ceaușescu's demographic policies are feared of having very serious effects in the future, because the generations born under Ceaușescu are large (especially the late 1960s and the 1970s), while those born in the 1990s and 2000s are very small.
 This is believed to cause a very serious demographic shock when the former generations retire, as there will be insufficient young people in the workforce to support the elderly.
 Apart from Romania, a relatively similar policy of restricted reproductive rights during that period also existed in Communist Albania, under Enver Hoxha (see Abortion in Albania).